ipa320/ipa_coverage_planning/ipa_room_segmentation/readme.md

     * input_map: The map that should be segmented, as sensor_msgs/Image. **Has to be a 8-Bit single channel image, with 0 as occupied space and 255 as free space**.
     * map_resolution: The resolution the map has been sampled with [meter/cell].
     * map_origin: The origin of the map in [meter] to bring the provided map coordinates in absolute coordinates, if wanted.
-    * return_format_in_pixel: Boolean to show if the results should be returned in pixel-coordinates.
+    * return_format_in_pixel: Boolean to indicate if the results should be returned in pixel-coordinates.
-    * return_format_in_meter: Boolean to show if the results should be returned in absolute coordinates.
+    * return_format_in_meter: Boolean to indicate if the results should be returned in absolute coordinates.
     * robot_radius: The radius of your robot.
-If this is set a value greater than 0 the room centers are chosen at locally reachable areas.
+If this is set to a value greater than 0 the room centers are chosen at locally reachable areas.
 4. The action server returns a result, that has the following parts
     * segmented_map: The map with the N found segments drawn in.
 The value of a pixel indicates its ID, which can be used to find pixels belonging to one room.
 The IDs start at 1 and go up to N, the **return format is 32-Bit single channel**.
     * RoomInformation: For each found room the min/max x/y coordinate of points belonging to this room and the center is provided.
 See ipa_building_msgs/msg/RoomInformation.msg for details.
 This can be in pixel coordinates or absolute coordinates, depending on the booleans defined above.